Dosunmu, Curbelo lead No. 8 Illinois past Chicago State

 The Illini (2-0, 0-0 Big Ten) never trailed in the game, scoring the first nine points and leading 47-17 at halftime.
 Big man Kofi Cockburn had 13 points and 5 rebounds at the break.

 Adam Miller scored 15 points and Cockburn finished with 14 points and 11 rebounds.
 It was Cockburn’s 14th double-double in 34 career games and his second consecutive one.
+He had one more rebound than the entire Chicago State team did.

 Illinois shot 36 of 60 (60%) from the field and 7 of 18 (39%) from 3-point range.

-Xavier Johnson led Chicago State (0-2, 0-0 Western Athletic Conference) with 10 points.
+Xavier Johnson led Chicago State (0-2, 0-0 Western Athletic Conference) with 10 points and Jordan Polynice had nine.

-The tournament hasn’t been productive for the Cougars, a last-minute addition to the four-team tournament when Wright State pulled out due to COVID-19 concerns.
-Ohio beat them 86-61 on Wednesday.
+The tournament hasn’t been productive for Chicago State, a last-minute addition to the four-team tournament when Wright State pulled out due to COVID-19 concerns.
+Ohio beat the Cougars 86-61 on Wednesday.

 Chicago State coach Lance Irvin has opted out of the season due to COVID-19 concerns.
 Assistant Rodell Davis is coaching the team in Irvin’s absence.